 Pachinko, by Min Jin Lee.
 How I loved this book.

 Well, I was reading American Gods by Neil Gaimon.
 Then this arrived.
-I’ll write a blog post about this one, so follow this link to find more.
+There’s a blog post about this one, so follow this link to find more.
 Enough said though, that it elbowed Neil Gaimon out of the way?

-Any of the above should be available in your local bookshop and if they aren’t they can order them.
+Any of the above should be available in your local bookshop or library and if they aren’t they can order them.
 For me, every day is book day.